Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Interactions within a cluster of Laughlin quasiholes

 \subsection{Spherical Geometry and Jack Polynomial Formalism}

 Numerics in this paper are conducted on a sphere enclosing a Dirac magnetic monopole at the center.
-The monopole generates a uniform magnetic field normal to the surface of the sphere with total flux $2S$ in units of the magnetic flux quanta $\Phi = h/e$, where $2S$ must be an integer \cite{dirac1931}.
-Electrons on the sphere can be regarded as holding a spin of $l$, $l = |S| + n$ where $n=0,1,2,...$ is the LL index.
+If the monopole has total flux $2S$ in units of the magnetic flux quanta $\Phi = h/e$, where $2S$ must be an integer \cite{dirac1931}, it will generate a uniform magnetic field normal to the surface of the sphere whose radius is $R = l_B \sqrt{S}$. $l_B = \sqrt{\hbar/eB}$ is the magnetic length, serving as the fundamental length scale in quantum Hall (QH) systems under a perpendicular magnetic field whose magnitude is $B$.
+Electrons on the sphere have the angular momentum of $l = |S| + n$, $n=0,1,2,...$ being the LL index.
 Single-particle orbitals in one LL are the eigenstates of the angular momentum operators $\hat{L}^2$ and its azimuthal part $\hat{L}_{z}$, indexed by $s=-l, -l+1, ..., l$.
 So a single-particle quantum state can be labeled by $\ket{l,s}$.
 For a many-body system, the total angular momentum operator and its components are defined as $\hat{L}^2 = \hat{L}^2_x + \hat{L}^2_y + \hat{L}^2_z$, $\hat{L}_\alpha = \sum_i\hat{L}_{\alpha, i}$ where $\alpha=x,y,z$ and $i$ is the particle index.
-The total angular momentum of two electrons can be any integer ranging from $0$ to $2l$.